baudev/Domi-Nation/README.md

 ```

 ### NOTE
-All documentation can be found in the `/docs` directory.
+All documentation can be found in the `/docs` directory or at https://baudev.github.io/Domi-Nation/.

 ### CREDITS